-Comparison of the different types of GU10 lamps including LED, Low Energy and Halogen
+Comparison of GU10 lamps, LED, Low Energy and Halogen

 With new lighting technologies emerging and advancing at a rapid rate and energy costs forever rising, now is the time to review the type of lighting bulbs and lamps you are using, below is a buyer’s guide to the different types of GU10 lamps and bulbs that are available today.

 The light produced by a halogen lamp is without doubt the best in terms of colour temperature and brightness, however they produce a fairly narrow beam of light, the most common types are the 50 watt and 35 watt versions and these are relatively cheap compared to the energy saving types.

 The major disadvantage of halogen lamps is that because of the narrow beam of light that they produce even a small room would need several down lights to produce an adequate amount of lighting.
 For example take a room measuring 5 x 3 metres you would need a minimum of 10 x 50w halogen lamps, that is 500w or half a Kilowatt in total which will prove very costly to run, especially with ever increasing energy prices.

 Some other disadvantages of halogen lamps are the intensity of heat that they produce, this can be dangerous especially when installed in a ceiling where there is fibreglass insulation present.
 Although cheap to purchase halogen lamps have a relatively short life, often quoted at 4000 to 6000 hours, the reality is only well known brands such as Osram tend to achieve this, many cheap unbranded bulbs often have a very short working life making them more expensive in the long term when compared to the branded bulbs.